browserify-rails/browserify-rails/README.md

 2. Serve assets with Sprockets
 3. Require modules with `require()` (without separate `//= require` directives)
 4. Only build required modules
+5. Require *npm modules* in your Rails assets

 ## Getting Started